Continuing Care Retirement Community - What is a CCRC?

 1. What Is a CCRC?

 A CCRC (Continuing Care Retirement Community also known as a LifePlan community), is a living option for seniors who want to live independently but prefer residing in a community of their peers with the option to increase helpful services as they age.
-CCRC stands for Continuing Care Retirement Community, and these communities offer a number of services that can widely assist seniors whenever they need them.
+These communities offer a number of services that can widely assist seniors whenever they need them.
 In addition, they offer seniors the option to age in place, rather than forcing them to uproot their lives as their abilities change.

 What Makes a CCRC Special?